Vicente Lim: Organization of the chain of command

 Consistent with his long-held belief that the strength of any military unit lies with the men that lead it, General Lim put a lot of thought into how the officers of the 41st Division were organized.
 He made it a point to get to know his men—their strengths, weaknesses, tendencies and personalities—and organized them, "according to the best principles of command" and in a way he thought would work best in forging the 41st Division into an effective fighting unit.
 General Lim picked who he thought were the Army's best commanders.
 In cases where he felt that a commander was deficient in some of the requisite abilities or qualities, Lim assigned the best Executive Officers under them.
 For officers he knew to be effective in the field and were hard-working, but were somehow lacking in tact, he assigned subordinates whom he knew to be more effective communicators, to provide balance.
 General Lim also ensured that he picked the most competent Quartermasters for the Division, something that would prove invaluable during the battle that was forthcoming.

 The outbreak of war and the withdrawal to Bataan

 The little training (or in many cases, no training at all) that the men of the nascent Philippine Army received between September 1941 and December 1941, would turn out to be all they would take to battle against the menace that was to befall the Philippine Islands.
 As late as December 1, 1941, only about two-thirds of the 41st Division had been called into active service.
 Only a few days later, on December 7, 1941 (December 8, 1941 in Asian time zones), Japan launched an attack on Pearl Harbor.
-Within a matter of hours of each other, Japanese forces also commenced attacks on Guam, Wake Island, the British crown colony of Hong Kong, Thailand, Malaya, and the Philippines.
+Within a matter of hours of each other, Japanese forces also commenced attacks on the Philippines, Guam, Wake Island, Thailand, and the British-ruled territories of Hong Kong and Malaya.